 About the Mental Health Program:

 The was established in 1983 as a cooperative effort of the Mental Health Program (MHP), the Department of Health and Mental Hygiene, the state of Maryland, and the School of Pharmacy.
 The primary goal of MHP is to improve medication use and safety for patients who are served by Maryland Department of Health facilities or Maryland Medicaid.
 MHP coordinates the Maryland Department of Health Statewide Pharmacy and Therapeutics Committee and participates in the planning of mental health pharmacy services and systems at various levels of state government.
 This planning has resulted in the introduction of a number of innovations including clinical pharmacy services, robotics, participation in group purchasing programs, therapeutic and generic substitution, dose optimization, statewide data tracking, coordinated on-call services, central formulary management, drug use analysis and prior authorization.
-These initiatives not only result in benefit for patients but also yield millions of dollars in annual savings for the state of Maryland.
+These initiatives not only result in benefits for patients but also yield millions of dollars in annual savings for the state of Maryland.
 The Psychiatric Pharmacy Residency Program was established in 1989 and was the first University of Maryland, School of Pharmacy residency.

 Learning Experiences: